Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Introduction

-The development of computational tool to characterize bifurcations---or, more broadly, the evolution of a dynamical system---has been an active area of research in recent years.
-We highlight a few notable directions.
-Classical input for a \emph{topological data analysis} tool is a point cloud; accordingly, in~\cite{TyMuKh2020, GuMuKh2022}, the authors use zigzag persistence to detect bifurcations by analyzing time series induced by dynamics.
-Various methods have been proposed to track critical points of combinatorial gradient vector field (e.g., those induced by a scalar field), using path connectivity~\cite{King2017}, merge trees~\cite{Hotz2023}, or topological robustness~\cite{trophy2024}.
-Additionally, tools for a qualitative classification of parameter spaces based on combinatorial dynamics have been developed in \cite{Arai2009, BushGameiroHarkerKokubuEtc:2012}.
-Another recent approach, also inspired by Conley index theory and rooted in sheaf theory, was introduced in~\cite{DowKalVan2023}.
+The development of computational tools for characterizing bifurcations---or, more broadly, the evolution of a dynamical system---has been an active area of research in recent years.
+We highlight several notable directions.
+A standard input in \emph{topological data analysis} is a point cloud; accordingly, in~\cite{GuMuKh2022,TyMuKh2020}, the authors use zigzag persistence to detect bifurcations by analyzing time series generated by the underlying dynamics.
+Various methods have also been proposed to track critical points of a combinatorial gradient vector field (e.g., those induced by a scalar field), using path connectivity~\cite{King2017}, merge trees~\cite{Hotz2023}, topological robustness~\cite{trophy2024}, or direct analysis of crossing values~\cite{DhaChaNat2025}.
+The tracking of critical points is often motivated by the Cerf theorem~\cite{Cerf1970}, which in the smooth setting guarantees the existence of a parametrization connecting two Morse functions with only finitely many degenerate critical points along the parametrization.
+A~take on Cerf theory from a multiparameter persistence perspective is presented in~\cite{Bubenik2024}.
+Another approach to studying multiparameter discrete Morse theory is developed in~\cite{Brouillette:2024aa}, where the authors incorporate multivector fields to handle violations of the classical definition of a discrete Morse function.
+However, all these tracking approaches are rooted in Morse theory and are therefore limited to gradient systems.

+More general results can be obtained by switching to Conley index theory.
+For instance, tools for the qualitative classification of parameter spaces based on combinatorial dynamics have been developed in \cite{Arai2009, BushGameiroHarkerKokubuEtc:2012}, and a framework for describing bifurcations that combines Conley index theory and sheaf theory was introduced in~\cite{DowKalVan2023}.
 In a similar spirit, our results can be viewed as a connection between bifurcation theory and persistence theory in the context of combinatorial dynamics.